-Effective Executive: What 5 insights can you learn from the best management book ever?
+Effective Executive: 5 insights from the #1 management book

 Drucker is probably the most influential writer on the subject of management.
 Why?
 One of the reasons is that he understood that the most important part of management is knowing yourself.